Carvery: Description

-Examples
+History

 Carveries existed as early as 1956 in London, in two Lyons Corner Houses.
 One of the restaurants, in each of the Strand and the Tottenham Court Road Lyons, was a carvery.
-They provided a three-course meal with beverage, but all but the carvery items were served by a Nippy (waitress).
+They provided a three-course meal with beverage, but all but the carvery items were served by a nippy (waitress).
 Even the carvery table had an employee to help those having difficulty in the actual carving.
 The price at this time was five shillings.

 In the 1970s and later, many more carveries appeared in London.
 One well-known carvery was situated in the Regent Palace Hotel.
 The restaurant there was on the ground floor, the Art Deco ceiling of which has been reassembled in the new Air W1 building.
+Carvery food is now very popular and is now found in the whole of the UK.